ory/hydra/README.md

 hydra
 ```

-#### CLI Client using Docker (not recommended)
+Alternatively, you can use the CLI in Docker (not recommended):

-You could also SSH into the hydra container for some easy testing:

 ```
 $ docker exec -i -t <hydra-container-id> /bin/bash